codingchili/chili-core/README.md

 * Auction house: Handles asynchronous trading with orders/offers.
 * Serverstatus: Provides a quick overview of system uptime.

-Communication between services is done over the cluster, other available transports such as websock, tcp, udp and rest is available but not recommended unless a service is remote.
+Communication between services is done over the cluster, other available transports such as websock, tcp, udp and rest is available but not recommended unless a service is not able to join the cluster.

 All communication between services uses a text-protocol based on JSON for simplicity.